yuvan11/go-twitter-helper-bot/README.md

 ## Welcome to Twitter-Helper-Bot
     Note:
-    This project is created for fun and learning.
+    This project is created for fun and learning using https://github.com/dghubble/go-twitter

     For developing a twitter bot, you should have Prerequisite of having a Twitter Developer Account.
 ---